tify-iiif-viewer/tify/README.md

 ## Translations

 Translations reside in `public/translations`.
 Each language is represented by a JSON file, where the file name is the language’s [ISO 639 alpha-2 code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).
 Each file consists of a single object of key-value pairs; the key is the original English string, the value is the translation.

-The first key `$language` denotes the native name of the translation’s language.
-There are a few other special keys starting with `$`; while all other keys are to be translated literally, these keys serve as placeholders for longer sections of text.
-Search the source files for these keys to reveal their corresponding texts.
+The key `$language` denotes the native name of the translation’s language.

+There are more special keys starting with `$`; while all other keys are to be translated literally, these keys serve as placeholders for longer sections of text, see `src/strings.json`.

+English keys (but not translated values) may contains translation hints in square brackets, e.g. `View [noun]` should be treated as a noun, not as a verb.

 To create a new empty translation, run `node build/create-translation.js` and follow the prompts.